 Please note: Quabbin Trails programs are not conducted in Quabbin Reservation itself.
 Instead other natural areas in the North Quabbin Region are used.

-Quabbin Trails Programs: Spring/summer 2021
+Quabbin Trails Programs: Summer 2021

 Quabbin Trails tracking programs vary from session to session depending on what the conditions and wildlife availability dictate.
 If there is no snow, we spend much time discovering animal sign camouflaged against a concealing background.
-Once found the sign is identified and then interpreted for the animal’s relationship with the habitat it which it was found
+Once found the sign is identified and then interpreted for the animal’s relationship with the habitat it which it was found.

 Program dates and registration deadlines: